gadenbuie/garrickadenbuie-com/content/blog/2022/countdown-v0-4-0/index.markdown

 </div>

+Garrett used timers extensively to pace break out sessions and they worked surprisingly well to keep everyone on track.
 One funny thing I noticed during our workshop session was that Garrett would frequently have to switch to slide-edit mode (in Keynote, I think) to fiddle with the timer as he adjusted the length of the “your turn” session.
-This isn’t abnormal;
+This is pretty normal;
-an instructor probably has a sense of approximately how long an activity will take and we’ll often will adjust the time spent on the activity based on how the audience is doing, how well the material is working, or how close to lunch or break we are in the session.
+an instructor probably has a sense of approximately how long an activity will take and we’ll often will adjust the time spent on the activity based on how the audience is doing, how well the material is working, or how close to lunch or a break we are in the session.

 So my idea was to build a countdown timer that you could drop into a slide